 Almost every entrepreneur must buy objects which are required to conduct economic activity.
 He must provide the necessary equipment for premises (office furniture, computer, printer, machinery and equipment needed to run the business and sometimes means of transport (a car).
-These objects, if only their anticipated period of use by the entrepreneur for the purposes of economic activity exceeds one year, are referred to as fixed assets.
+These objects, if only their expected period of use by the entrepreneur for the purposes of economic activity exceeds one year, are referred to as fixed assets.

-Sometimes entrepreneur for business purposes must buy the right to use a licence to use the software, the right to use or exploit the mark or industrial design.
-These elements are referred to as intangible assets (wnip) and as fixed assets they form the assets of entreprenur (should appear in the register of fixed assets and intangible assets either in the balance sheet of entrpepreneur if he keeps full accounts).
+Sometimes entrepreneur for business purposes must buy the right to use a licence to use the software, the right to use or exploit the trade mark or industrial design.
+These objects are referred to as intangible and legal assets and similarly as fixed assets they form the assets of entreprenur (should appear in the register of fixed assets and intangible assets or in the balance sheet of entrepepreneur if he keeps full accounts).

-The value of these assets cannot be immediately included in the costs, with the exception of those ingredients, where the purchase price is PLN 3500 net without VAT (in case of active VAT payers) or less.
+The purchase value of these assets cannot be immediately included in the costs, with the exception of those components whose purchase price is PLN 3500 net without VAT (in case of active VAT payers) or less.
 (NOTE!
 From 2018 onwards, the limit of intangible assets enabling one-off recognition of expenses for the purchase of such assets or values as tax deductible costs will be increased from the current PLN 3,500 to PLN 10,000.
 The new limit will apply to assets accepted for use after 31 December 2017).
-If you are not an active VAT payer you do not have the right to deduct VAT on the purchase price will be calculated inclusive of VAT.
-The cost of purchasing them will be applied gradually over time and shall be equal to their consumption.
-These incremental costs of the purchase or manufacture of those assets is called the depreciation.
-Cumulative value of depreciation adjusting the initial value of fixed asset to value which takes into account depreciation charges is called the redemption of fixed asset.
+If you are not an active VAT payer you do not have the right to deduct VAT, the purchase price will be calculated inclusive of VAT.
+The cost of their purchase will be applied gradually over time and shall be equal to their consumption.
+The gradual deduction of costs of the purchase or production of those assets is called depreciation.
+The accumulated value of depreciation adjusting the initial value of fixed asset to the value which takes into account depreciation charges is called the redemption of fixed asset.

 There are four major groups of fixed assets: